shashanknainwal/AI_COACHING_ASSISTANT/README.md

 4. For Writing Assistant:
 - Enter your text in the provided text area
 - Click "Analyze Writing" for detailed feedback

+5. For STEM Tutor:
+- Select a subject (Math, Physics, Chemistry, or Biology)
+- Choose a specific topic within the subject
+- Enter your question
+- Receive step-by-step solutions and explanations

+6. For Adaptive Learning:
+- Select your subject and topic
+- Start with beginner-level questions
+- Progress through difficulty levels based on performance
+- Access hints and explanations when needed

 ### More Detailed Examples